Yoga.. An Aerial View

 What’s more, unlike other forms of exercise which require you to focus on one part of the body at a time, aerial yoga forces you to work on various parts all at once.

-Improving your muscle tone and core strength are key aspects of traditional yoga and its aerial counterpart which is great news for those looking to improve their overall strength and balance, A strong core is also important if you want to become better at other sports.
+Improving your muscle tone and core strength are key aspects of traditional yoga and its aerial counterpart which is great news for those looking to improve their overall strength and balance.

 Many people are of the belief that only sports such as running or HIIT are suitable at targeting weight problems, but aerial yoga provides a gentle yet vigorous approach to burning calories and therefore, losing weight.